EvisHome/EvisHomeLab/docs/home-lab/articles/dns-adguard-unbound.md

 # DNS: The AdGuard Home & Unbound Stack
 In this section, we break down the DNS architecture of the Homelab.

-The goal was to move from a standard setup to a "Resilient & Private" stack that eliminates random timeouts, handles high-load traffic without choking, and correctly resolves local device names.
+The goal is simple: Eliminate reliance on third parties.
+By coupling AdGuard Home (The Network Shield) with Unbound (The Recursive Resolver), we stop "asking" Google or our ISP for website addresses and start finding them ourselves directly from the global Root Servers.

 <br/>